1936 United States Senate elections: New Mexico

-There were 2 elections, due to the May 6, 1935 death of two-term Republican Bronson M. Cutting.
+There were 2 elections, due to the May 6, 1935, death of two-term Republican Bronson M. Cutting.

 New Mexico (special)

 Democratic former-Congressman Dennis Chavez had been Cutting's opponent in 1934.
 On May 11, 1935, after Cutting's death, Chavez was then appointed to continue Cutting's term, pending a special election which he then won.

 Chavez would be re-elected four more times and serve until his death in 1962.

 New Mexico (regular)

-One-term Democrat Carl Hatch was easily re-elected.
+First-term Democrat Carl Hatch was easily re-elected.

 Hatch would be re-elected once and serve until his 1948 retirement.